Decoupling by local random unitaries without simultaneous smoothing, and applications to multi-user quantum information tasks: Introduction

-In the absence of a general solution to the simultaneous smoothing conjecture (either in its one-shot or the asymptotic version), researchers have developed workarounds of varying complexity and applicability.
-While, for small numbers of parties (two or three) and specific problems, it can be avoided altogether \cite{DrescherFawzi:sim-min}, for classical information transmission tasks with multiple senders and receivers, where the objective is to construct a decoding measurement, Sen has developed an approach combining modification of the state with hypothesis testing to a ``simultaneous hypothesis testing'' technique \cite{Sen:sim-hypo-test,Sen:multi-user-one-shot}.
-Also, there are at least two types of tasks that require a different primitive: cryptographic privacy amplification and randomness concentration on the one hand, and quantum information transmission on the other (including channel coding as well as channel simulation).
-These can be based on \emph{decoupling} of one part of a correlated state from another, via the concatenation of a unitary (typically random) and a fixed irreversible element.
-This is well-developed in the case of a single system to decouple and well-understood to be governed by min-entropies \cite{SchumacherWestmoreland:decoupling, Renner:PhD, CaiWinterYeung, HOW:merging-Nature, HOW:merging-CMP, Devetak:Q,Abeyesinghe_2009, Berta:merging,Devetak:QRST,Bennett:QRST,Berta:QRST}.
+However, there are at least two types of tasks that require a different primitive and therefore remain hindered by the simultaneous smoothing conjecture: cryptographic privacy amplification and randomness concentration on the one hand, and simultaneous quantum information transmission between multiple parties on the other (including channel coding, as well as channel simulation).
+All these impaired tasks can be based on the \emph{decoupling} of one part of a correlated state from another, via the concatenation of a unitary (typically random) and a fixed irreversible quantum channel.
+This primitive is well-developed in the case of a single system to decouple and well-understood to be governed by min-entropies \cite{SchumacherWestmoreland:decoupling, Renner:PhD, CaiWinterYeung, HOW:merging-Nature, HOW:merging-CMP, Devetak:Q,Abeyesinghe_2009, Berta:merging,Devetak:QRST,Bennett:QRST,Berta:QRST}.

-Here, we similarly develop a solution for simultaneous decoupling, extending the ``generalized decoupling'' approach of Dupuis \emph{et al.} \cite{Dupuis-et-al:decouple} to multiple systems undergoing local random unitaries followed by a cptp map (see Fig.~\ref{fig:general}).
+Here, we develop a solution for simultaneous decoupling, extending the ``generalised decoupling'' approach of Dupuis \emph{et al.} \cite{Dupuis-et-al:decouple} to multiple systems undergoing local random unitaries followed by a CPTP map (see Fig.~\ref{fig:general}).
 We are able to do so without addressing the simultaneous smoothing conjecture by leveraging contractivity properties of random channels and multiplicativity of contraction under tensor products.

-We illustrate the reach of our method by proving multi-party generalized decoupling theorems in terms of both smooth min-entropies and R\'enyi entropies.
-As applications, we show how we obtain as easy consequences one-shot and asymptotic (i.i.d.)~coding theorems for local randomness extraction \cite{BertaFawziWehner:randomness,YHW:randomness}, entanglement of assistance \cite{SVW:EofA,HOW:merging-Nature,HOW:merging-CMP,Dutil:PhD} and quantum multiple access channel coding \cite{YDH:MAC}.
+We illustrate the reach of our method by proving multi-party generalised decoupling theorems in terms of both R\'enyi and smooth min-entropies.
+As applications, we show how we obtain one-shot and asymptotic i.i.d.~coding theorems for four quantum information tasks.